Kubernetes Cluster

 apiGroup: ""

-6) Once the certificate is signed, go back to Cloudaware.
-Click Upload Signed Certificate to upload the certificate:
+5) Once the certificate is signed, go back to Cloudaware.
+Click UPLOAD SIGNED CERTIFICATE and upload the certificate file.
+Click Save.

 apiVersion: v1